-When it comes to AirBnB, this city — and its residents — have a serious love-hate relationship.
+When it comes to Airbnb, Toronto — and its residents — have a serious love-hate relationship.
 It, of course, isn’t surprising then that they are back in the news once again as the city of Toronto announces continued efforts aimed at regulating these short-term rentals.
 The proposed regulations would restrict anyone from renting a property that isn’t their principal residence on any short-term rental agency, such as Airbnb.
 The ongoing regulations are said, in part, to be one approach in dealing with the low-inventory of long-term rentals for residents of Toronto, bringing about a whole new conversation: are we just looking for someone to blame for the lack of rental inventory?

 • A short-term rental is considered anything fewer than 28 days.